what we doNavigating Complexity

 Facilitation of multi stakeholder processes

-To foster collaboration and innovation, we facilitate dialogue processes with diverse stakeholders around shared challenges.
+We facilitate dialogue processes with diverse stakeholders around shared challenges.
 Strengthening common ground and including a diversity in perspectives brings depth, generates new insights and provides opportunities for strategic decision making and collective action.

 Narrative research and evaluation

-To unravel patterns in complex situations, we use the power of stories for research and evaluation in a participatory and inclusive manner.
+To unravel patterns in complexity, we use the power of stories for research and evaluation in a participatory and inclusive manner.
 By collecting personal experiences and making sense of their meaning, we help you draw lessons from the past, learn from their effects on the present and make decisions for the future.

 Leadership and capacity Strengthening